dell/csm-docs/content/docs/concepts/observability/_index.md

 ## TLS Encryption

-CSM for Observability deployment relies on [cert-manager](https://github.com/jetstack/cert-manager) to manage SSL certificates that are used to encrypt communication between various components.
-When [deploying CSM for Observability](../deployment/helm/modules/installation/observability), cert-manager is installed and configured automatically.
-The cert-manager components listed below will be installed alongside CSM for Observability.
+Container Storage Module for Observability deployment relies on [cert-manager](https://github.com/jetstack/cert-manager) to manage SSL certificates that are used to encrypt communication between various components.
+When [deploying Container Storage Module for Observability](../deployment/helm/modules/installation/observability), cert-manager is installed and configured automatically.
+The cert-manager components listed below will be installed alongside Container Storage Module for Observability.

 {{<table "table table-striped table-bordered table-sm">}}
 | Component |